mbahri/graphclassificationbib/README.md

 # Bibliography on graph classification (neural and kernel methods)
-Bibliography on graph classification Bibliography for the area of (supervised) graph classification, both graph kernel and deep learning approaches.
-We only included published articles.(neural and kernel methods).
+Bibliography on the area of (supervised) graph classification, both graph kernel and deep learning approaches.
+We only included published articles.

 Let me know if you know any papers not in this list.